 When I browse car showrooms to look at the model I’m not able to afford; I can’t help but notice the extra buttons on the dash, doors and steering wheel.

-On the cheaper car, the one I'm after, we have blank spacers, often plastic squares taking the place of buttons.
-The innocent-looking squares will act as a reminder over the years of the extras I didn't buy.
+On the cheaper car, the one I can afford, there are blank spacers, often plastic squares taking the place of buttons.
+The innocent-looking squares will act as a reminder over the years of the extras I didn’t buy.

 The new iPhone models have never been closer in terms of specification or price.
-And while some may disagree, my view has always been that if you can afford £800 for a new iPhone, you can also afford £1000.
+And while some may disagree, my view is if you can afford £800 for a new iPhone, you can also afford £1000.

 £200 or in the case of my purchase method, a little over £8 a month for two years, means the difference is negligible.
-I plan to keep my new iPhone for two years, but life is too short to plan like that.
+I plan to keep my new iPhone for at least two years, but life shouldn’t be planned like that.

 So ignore all the comparisons and the what-ifs.
 If you are in the market for a new iPhone and not attracted to the iPhone 12 Mini, then get the iPhone 12 Pro.